INCIDENT? START HERE | No Place for Hate

 First, Be Sure to Intervene

-How you respond to biased incidents conveys important messages about your school's culture and values.
+How you respond to incidents conveys important messages about your school's culture and climate.

 Image